Wem Town Ladies F.C.: History

 For the 2018-19 season, TNS hired former assistant manager Lawrence Wilson as the club's new manager.
 Following a number of player and staff retirements, the club went on a stage of rebuilding, bringing in a large number of young players.
 Wilson's first game was a 4-1 away loss to Nettleham FC, Nettleham, Lincolnshire.
 Wilson's first win was a home match at Park Hall (football ground) against Solihull Moors Ladies which finished 3-0, with goals from Emily Ridge, Laura Morris and a Solihull own goal.
 Saints ended the 2018-19 campaign in eighth place, beating Burton Albion LFC 9-1.
 Following that, Wilson's side secured an eleventh Shropshire Cup with a 9-1 victory and a Ridge hat trick over Shifnal Town.

 For the beginning of the 2019-20 season, Saints brought in a number of new players, including Helen Evans from Aberystwyth Town F.C. and Jess Jennings from Wolverhampton Wanderers W.F.C.
 The club also entered a Development team into the FAWNL Reserve League, where the team were entered into the Reserve Midland Division 2 and managed by former Burton Albion LFC coach Dave Warner.
 Saints started the season with a 5-1 loss to Birmingham & West Midlands LFC, which saw Saints fall towards the bottom of the league.
 However a quick upturn in form saw Saints climb to 2nd in the league after a number of wins over league rivals.
 Saints reached the 1st round proper of the Women's FA Cup, beating Long Eaton United F.C. and Peterborough United F.C. before being knocked out at home to Chorley F.C.

+In 2020, the women's section of TNS split from the men's club.
+This was due to TNS Ladies accusing TNS of not viewing women's football as a priority and for retaining their Women's FA Cup earnings for use on the whole club.
+They announced they would be renamed as Wem Town to thank Wem for supporting them independently when TNS announced they would fold the ladies club.